 [Queue transition music]

-“Ahhh, good morning, sweetheart!
+Husband: “Ahhh, good morning, honey!
 You’re looking lovely today!
 How’s the weather?”

 You may not have noticed but everything is racist now.

 As far as I’m concerned, this whole obsession with racism essentially is rooted in people not wanting to get their feelings hurt.

 To even be told “no” is now perceived as a gross violation of one’s self-defined and self-proclaimed “rights.”